18F/micropurchase-auctions/README.md

 # 18F Micro-purchase - Submit an auction
 The [Micro-purchase platform](https://micropurchase.18f.gov) has demonstrated a good deal of success in the past year delivering quality open source code at a good price for a variety of agency customers and projects.
 We want to make it easier for our customers to submit potential auctions, so we've created this repo to help.

+Two important things to know before you get started.
+Based on our learnings over the last year, Micro-purchase auctions work best when you are auctioning off a user story that has been groomed and estimated by your team.
+If you don't already have one, we can help you with that.
+Also, please make sure there is an active IAA with enough money left to pay the winning vendor.

 ## How to submit an auction: